genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. gcloud app versions list *-trafic
     * D. gcloud app versions list

 35. You work for a big multinational financial company that has several hundreds of Google Cloud Projects for various development, test and production workloads.
 Financial regulations require your company to store all audit files for three years.
-What should you do to implement a log retention solution while minimizing storage cost?
+What should you do to implement a log retention solution while minimizing storage cost?__[REVISAR]__

     * A. Export audit logs from Cloud Logging to Cloud Pub/Sub via an export sink.
 Configure a Cloud Dataflow pipeline to process these messages and store them in Cloud SQL for MySQL.
     * B. Write a script that exports audit logs from Cloud Logging to BigQuery.
 Use Cloud Scheduler to trigger the script every hour.
-    * C. Export audit logs from Cloud Logging to Coldline Storage bucket via an export sink.
+    * C. **Export audit logs from Cloud Logging to Coldline Storage bucket via an export sink.**
-    * D. **Export audit logs from Cloud Logging to BigQuery via an export sink.**
+    * D. Export audit logs from Cloud Logging to BigQuery via an export sink.

 36. Your company has three GCP projects – for development, test and production environments.The budgeting team in the finance department needs to know the cost estimates for the next financial year to include it in the budget.
 They have years of experience using SQL and need to group costs by parameters such as duration (day/week/month/quarter), service type, region, etc.How can you enable this?